 Cheyenne is the Editor of singpowrimo.com, an online literary journal by SingLit Station.
 Her other writings can be found in the Quarterly Literary Review Singapore (QLRS), Contour: A Lyrical Cartography of Singapore (Poetry Festival Singapore, 2019) and Who Are You My Country?
 Writing about Identity, Past and Present (Landmark Books, 2018).

 Luke Somasundram is a writer and Associate Artist with Checkpoint Theatre.

-Joel Tan is a playwright, performer, and Associate Artist with Checkpoint Theatre.
+Zenda Tan is an educator, playwright, and Associate Artist with Checkpoint Theatre.

 Shiv is an Associate Artist with Checkpoint Theatre, Creative Director at The Film Guys, and Founder of Castiko.

 Shiv has worked across film, television, and theatre as a writer and director.
 Shiv wrote and co-directed The Good, the Bad and the Sholay with Checkpoint Theatre for Kalaa Utsavam – Indian Festival of Art 2015.
 He also co-devised and co-directed #UnicornMoment in 2014.